Aztec: everything you need to know about AZTEC

 AZTEC is the token of the Aztec Network.
 The token exists as an ERC-20 on Ethereum and is used to run and secure the network.

-In practice, the role of AZTEC revolves around three things:
+The role of AZTEC in practice revolves around three things:

 - Fees